dougeby/IntuneDocs/intune/web-app.md

 > [!Note]
 > Users must add the Intune widget to their home screen to display web apps that have been assigned to Android devices.
+>
+> Currently, deployment of Intune web apps to iOS devices is associated with the management profile and cannot be removed manually.
+You can change the deployment type to **Uninstall** in the Intune portal, at which point the web app can be removed automatically.
+However, if you remove the deployment before changing the app assignment intent to **Uninstall**, the web app will be permanently in place on the device until the device is un-enrolled from Intune.

 ## Next steps